 Captain Francisco de Barrionnuevo, who arrived with Francisco Vasquez de Coronado in 1540, visited seven villages in the Jemez Valley and reported that he had heard of more.

-Don Juan de Oñate traveled up the Rio Grande and established his expedition at the site of a large pueblo in 1598, today’s Coronado Historic Site near Bernalillo.
+Don Juan de Oñate traveled up the Rio Grande and established his expedition at the site of a large pueblo in 1598, today’s Coronado Historic Site in Bernalillo, New Mexico.
 He founded the Province of Santa Fe de Nuevo Mexico and became its first governor.
 He visited the Jemez area, and his reports mention nine pueblos.

 Two missions were built in the Jemez in the 1600s: San José de los Jémez at the site of a large pueblo named Guisewa and San Diego de la Congregacion at Walatowa.
 The mission at Guisewa was established in 1598 and then abandoned the next year.
 The Spanish returned to build in 1620-21.The mission consisted of a church and convento (priests’ quarters), now the ruins we see today at Jemez Historic Site.
 This mission was abandoned in 1630 and remained unoccupied for more than 200 years.
 The mission at Walatowa was destroyed in the Pueblo revolt of 1860.